-Figure 1: The percentage of people testing positive for COVID-19 decreased in England and Wales, remained level in Scotland and the trend was uncertain in Northern Ireland in the week ending 6 November 2021
+Figure 1: The percentage of people testing positive for COVID-19 continued to decrease in England and Wales, remained level in Scotland and the trend was uncertain in Northern Ireland in the week ending 13 November 2021

-Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, UK, 8 November 2020 to 6 November 2021
+Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, UK, up to 13 November 2021

 - 1. Modelled results are provisional and subject to revision. - 2.
 These statistics refer to infections occurring in private households.
-These figures exclude infections reported in hospitals, care homes and/or other communal establishments. - 3.
-All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-The model used to provide these estimates is a Bayesian model; these provide 95% credible intervals.
+These figures exclude infections reported in hospitals, care homes and/or other communal establishments. - All estimates are subject to uncertainty, given that a sample is only part of the wider population.
+The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 5.
 The official estimate presents the best estimate at that point in time.
 Modelled estimates are used to calculate the official reported estimate.
 The model smooths the series to understand the trend and is revised each week to incorporate new test results, providing the best indication of trend over time. - 6.
-Survey fieldwork for the pilot study began in England on 26 April 2020.
-In Wales, fieldwork began on 29 June 2020, in Northern Ireland fieldwork began on 26 July 2020 and in Scotland fieldwork began on 21 September 2020. - 7.
 Official estimates are displayed over a rolling year up to the most recent week.
 The full time series of our official estimates from 27 April 2020 onwards are available in the Coronavirus (COVID-19) Infection Survey datasets.